Home Therapy Services Adult Psychotherapy Couples Therapy Child & Adolescent Family & Co-Parenting Consulting Community Resources Blog Book a Session

 Who Needs Family Therapy?

-Family therapy is for families facing challenges like communication breakdowns, sibling rivalry, parent-child conflict, or even the stress of major life transitions like divorce or grief.
-It’s a powerful tool for families wanting to work through day-to-day conflicts and improve their overall dynamic.
+Family therapy is for families facing challenges like communication breakdowns, sibling rivalry, parent-child conflict, or the stress of major life transitions like divorce, relocation, illness, or grief.
+It’s a powerful tool for families who are fundamentally intact but want to work through day-to-day conflict and improve their overall dynamic.

 Family Reunification Therapy: Rekindling Bonds and Restoring Trust

 Family reunification therapy is a different animal.
-When estrangement occurs between a parent and child—due to high-conflict divorce, long-term separation, or traumatic incidents—reunification therapy aims to rebuild trust, not just smooth out daily conflicts.
-Attachment Theory (Bowlby, 1982) highlights how crucial a child’s relationship with their caregiver is to their emotional development.
-Without it, the child can experience deep emotional harm.
+When estrangement occurs between a parent and child — due to high-conflict divorce, long-term separation, allegations of harm, or a traumatic incident — reunification therapy aims to rebuild trust and repair a fractured bond, not just smooth out daily conflict.
+Attachment Theory (Bowlby, 1982) highlights how crucial a child’s relationship with their caregiver is to their emotional development; when that bond is severed or damaged, the child can experience lasting emotional harm.

 Who Needs Family Reunification Therapy?

 This specialized therapy is for families with an estranged parent-child relationship.
-Often court-mandated, reunification therapy is carefully structured to create a safe space for reconnection.
-In these cases, restoring the relationship is more about repairing fractured bonds than everyday family functioning.
+It is often court-involved, and it is carefully structured to create a safe space for reconnection.
+In these cases, restoring the relationship is more about repairing a broken bond than improving everyday family functioning.
+The work is delicate: it requires balancing the estranged parent’s genuine desire to reconnect with the child’s need to feel safe and unpressured.

 Why Understanding These Differences Matters

 For families seeking support, knowing the distinction between family therapy and family reunification therapy can make all the difference.
-Family therapy is ideal for everyday struggles, building communication and resilience across the entire family unit.
-Reunification therapy, on the other hand, is about mending a broken bond between parent and child, often in cases where past trauma or high conflict has created a deep rift.
+Family therapy is ideal for everyday struggles — building communication and resilience across an intact family unit.
+Reunification therapy is about mending a broken bond between parent and child, often in cases where past trauma or high conflict has created a deep rift.

 Ready to talk with a therapist?